arnonzilca/p4u/README.md

 # installation
 clone this repository and put the directory in your PATH.
 > Note that the scripts use one another, so you'll need all of them to be reachable from your PATH.
-> Hence, adding the repository's directory to your PATH.

 ## [p4-show](p4-show)